Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 By Rachel's Mom

 I get about fifty (or more) emails a day: personals from friends and family, daily newsletters, confirmation emails and special offers, etc. Since the emails come in no particular order, I decided to organize myself concerning them.
 I now have three e-mail addresses.

 Yes, three!
 One is only for friends and family, one is for newsletters and special offers, and one is for things that I want to keep.
 Some documents I don't want to use "Word", just in case my computer crashes.
 These are things like recipes, pictures, jokes, tips, and so on.
-Since it's internet based and the email is always available wherever I have the use of a computer.

 Also, if I'm running short of time, I can check on my friends without having to muddle through all the email.
 I can choose to check the others later that day or even the next day.
 A lot less frustration is involved.